Who are we?

 Our ethical code

-Additionally, we commit to giving back to the community, as we believe sharing is caring: 5% of our annual profits will be donated to the Betesda Orphanage, which houses 35 children whose ages range from 2 to 18, taken care by five primary care givers and overseen by Bishop Zebua and the Yayasan Bahtera Misi in Batam.
+We commit to giving back to the community, as we believe sharing is caring: 5% of our annual profits will be donated to the Betesda Orphanage, which houses 35 children whose ages range from 2 to 18, taken care by five primary care givers and overseen by Bishop Zebua and the Yayasan Bahtera Misi in Batam.

 Having already visited this orphanage in the past, we naturally thought of helping them out by contributing to these children’s well-being and education.
 Please check their Facebook page for more details.
 Trips to visit the kids are organized from Singapore every quarter or so!
 Please send us an email (firstname.lastname@example.org) if you wish to join us on these fun trips!